Is South Korea safe?

 Is South Korea safe from the coronavirus?

-South Korea is usually a very safe place to travel but there's currently a heightened risk of catching coronavirus in the region.
+South Korea is usually a very safe place to travel but there's currently a risk of catching coronavirus in the region.
 Older travellers and anyone with existing medical conditions may be at a higher risk.

 Is South Korea politically safe?